Pumpkin Royal Icing Decorations with a How to Video

-- Next, make your template by placing the pumpkin stickers to a piece of copy paper.
-Be sure to leave room in between each sticker so you can easily remove the pumpkin royal icing decorations once the icing is dry.
+- Next, make your template by placing the pumpkin stickers to a piece of copy paper and be sure to leave room in between each sticker so you can easily remove the pumpkin royal icing decorations once the icing is dry.

-- Cover the template with a piece of wax paper.
-Use the masking tape to hold it in place.
+- Cover the template with a piece of wax paper and use the masking tape to hold it in place.
 Make sure the wax paper doesn’t have wrinkles or it will mess up the royal icing pumpkins.

 - Once you’ve made the template and covered it with the wax paper your ready to make your pumpkin royal icing decorations.

 - The fun thing about making your own edible decorations is you can make them any color and size you want.
 Purple, blue and white pumpkins add a little character to your cookies and keep things fun.